marcentusch/mo-site-starter/README.md

 Also uses a simple service worker to cache content so it is available offline

+Project is missing a bundler.
+I have tried both parcel and webpack but had issues with deploying.
+Will look into it at some point

 ## Features

 - Pure CSS theming based on system/browser color preference